juashyam/my-de-journey/notes/sql/README.md

 Document your SQL learning journey here.
 As you learn new concepts, add them to this folder.

+I'll be using `postgres` as my main SQL dialect, but feel free to note differences for other databases (MySQL, SQL Server, etc.)

 ## Suggested Files to Create:

 - `01-basics.md` - SELECT, WHERE, ORDER BY, LIMIT